daaaaande/auto_find_circ/README.md

 # auto_find_circ
-a multiple sample muötiple pipeline wrapper for RNA seq -> circular RNA
-## automating the find_circ pipeline on a server
+a multiple sample multiple pipeline wrapper for RNA seq -> circ RNA detection;  automating the find_circ pipeline on a server
-detecting circular RNA from RNA-Seq data
-## but why?
+## ..but why?
 We found ourselves in the situation to look for circular RNAs in human RNA sequence data more and more.
 The three pipelines find_circ, DCC and circexplorer1 are known and we wanted to look for circs in multiple datasets at best with all three mentioned pielines and compare the results thereof. the scripts provided are a solution to this problem.
 Configured correctly, the godfather script will output circs from each pipeline - for all samples in an easy to parse fashion.
 It also leaves the option open to add samples later, re-run the matrixmaker scripts and redefine groups by just combining the individual outfiles as the user wants.
 As far as we tested, when you run the same sample 10 times, the output will be the same 10 times.
 The output format for each of the original pielines is different, but the here provided scripts will re-format the output into a minimalistic .tsv file for each sample in each pipeline.
 Configured once the godfather.pl script runs until all 3 pipelines finished with all groups, no further input needed.
 If you want to use the hardware while the pipeline is running, just start the perl scripts with "nice" in front- all child processes will inherit the lower priority and thus not block the hardware for other things.
 There are at this point no plans to add another pipeline to the current workflow.